How to Clean the Inside of a Washing Machine

 Do you notice a moldy smell when you open the door of your front-loading clothes washer?
 If so, chances are that like most people, you leave the washer door closed between loads and only wash a couple of loads per week.
 This is only a problem because the ultra-tight seal on front loader doors doesn’t let the interior dry, and between washings, mold can grow inside the damp confines.
 And because front loaders use less water than top loaders (which fill up almost to the top), they don’t always wash away the mold when you run a load of laundry.

 Eliminating the mold is easy.
 Just run the empty washer through a cycle once a month with a mold cleaner designed for front loaders.
 Our appliance expert recommends a product called Affresh.
-Buy it at whirlpool.com or find retailers at affresh.com.
 If you don’t want to use the tablets, you can substitute a cup of bleach.
+Here are five mistakes you keep making when cleaning with bleach.

 In the future, you can prevent mold by treating the washer monthly and keeping the door open between washings so the interior can dry out.